sherafatian-amirabbas/BlazorServerWithControllers-PaymentAPI/README.md

 <br/>
 The Expiration Date is one month before today, so the Card is expired.
 <br/>
-The Card Number 378282246310005 is a valid American Express card and in the response we must receive this specific type recognized by the API (assuming there are not any other validation error).
+The Card Number 378282246310005 is a valid American Express card and in the response we must receive the respective type recognized by the API (assuming there are not any other validation errors).
 <br/>